-The following tables are intended to help you understand the Predecessor Funds' financial performance.
-Certain information reflects financial results for a single Predecessor Fund share.
-The total return figures represent the percentage that an investor in each Predecessor Fund would have earned (or lost) on an investment in the Predecessor Fund (assuming reinvestment of all dividends and distributions).
-The financial information for the periods shown has been audited by the Predecessor Funds' independent registered public accounting firm, whose report, along with the Predecessor Funds' financial statements, is included in the Predecessor Funds' annual report, which is available upon request.
+The following tables are intended to help you understand the Funds' and the Predecessor Funds' financial performance.
+Certain information reflects financial results for a single Fund or Predecessor Fund share.
+The total return figures represent the percentage that an investor in each Fund or each Predecessor Fund would have earned (or lost) on an investment in the Fund or Predecessor Fund (assuming reinvestment of all dividends and distributions).
+The financial information for the fiscal year ended August 31, 2021, has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' annual report, which is available upon request (see back cover).
+The financial information for the fiscal y220, August 31, 2019, August 31, 2018, and August 31, 2017, has been audited by the Predecessor Funds' independent registered public accounting firm.
 No financial highlights information is presented for Class A Shares of the Funds because Class A Shares had not commenced operations during the periods shown.